-Reference Community & Stakeholder Engagement Obligations CS Reference How Addressed (e) a copy of each document required to be made publicly available under this approval must be published within 14 days of the finalisation or approval of the relevant document, unless an alternate timeframe is prescribed by another condition of this approval.
-Section 7.1, Table 6 Section 7.1 Table 6 provides that documents required to be made publicly available are published within 14 days of finalisation of approval Where a condition(s) of this approval requires a document(s) be prepared prior to a work or construction or operational activity being undertaken, a current copy of the relevant document(s) must also be published on the website before the work / activity is undertaken.
-E85 Operational noise mitigation measures as identified in Condition E84 that will not be physically affected by works, or which have not been implemented in accordance with Condition E78 , must be implemented within six (6) months of the commencement of construction in the vicinity of the impacted receiver to minimise construction noise impacts, unless otherwise approved by the Planning Secretary.
-Any properties identified as requiring At-Property Noise Mitigation will be offered treatment under the approved At-Property Noise Mitigation Report v.5 This condition does not apply to sensitive receivers on local streets adjoining President Avenue which may be used by operational traffic as an alternative to President Avenue/ Princes Highway and have not been identified as eligible for noise mitigation under Condition E78 .
-E92 The Proponent must identify the utilities and services (hereafter "services") potentially affected by construction to determine requirements for diversion, protection and/or support.
+Reference Community & Stakeholder Engagement Obligations CS Reference How Addressed Section 8.1, Table 8 will be placed on the website within the prescribed period as required (e) a copy of each document required to be made publicly available under this approval must be published within 14 days of the finalisation or approval of the relevant document, unless an alternate timeframe is prescribed by another condition of this approval.
+Section 7.1, Table 6 Section 8.1, Table 8 Section 8.1 Table 8 provides that documents required to be made publicly available are published within 14 days of finalisation of approval Where a condition(s) of this approval requires a document(s) be prepared prior to a work or construction or operational activity being undertaken, a current copy of the relevant document(s) must also be published on the website before the work / activity is undertaken.
+E85 Operational noise mitigation measures as identified in Condition E84 that will not be physically affected by works, or which have not been implemented in accordance with Condition E78, must be implemented within six (6) months of the commencement of construction in the vicinity of the impacted receiver to minimise construction noise impacts, unless otherwise approved by the Planning Secretary.
+Any properties identified as requiring At- Property Noise Mitigation will be offered treatment under the approved At-Property Noise Mitigation Report v.5 This condition does not apply to sensitive receivers on local streets adjoining President Avenue which may be used by operational traffic as an alternative to President Avenue/Princes Highway and have not been identified as eligible for noise mitigation under Condition E78.
+E92 The Proponent must identify the utilities and services (hereafter "services") potentially affected by construction to determine Section 7.1, Table 6 Section 8.1, Table 8 outlines the process by which residents and businesses are advised of disruption to services

+Reference Community & Stakeholder Engagement Obligations CS Reference How Addressed requirements for diversion, protection and/or support.
 Alterations to services must be determined by negotiation between the Proponent and the service providers.
-The Proponent, in consultation with service providers, must ensure that disruptions to services resulting Section 7.1, Table 6 Section 7.1, Table 6 outlines the process by which residents and businesses are advised of disruption to services

-Reference Community & Stakeholder Engagement Obligations CS Reference How Addressed from the activity are avoided where possible, and where unavoidable customers are advised in accordance with a process to be documented in the Communication Strategy required under Condition B1 .
-E98 The Proponent must offer pre-construction surveys and must undertake and prepare Preconstruction Condition Survey Reports where the offer is accepted, on the current condition of surface and sub-surface structures identified as at risk from settlement or vibration by the geotechnical model described in Condition E93 or as directed by the IPIAP established under Condition E102 .
+The Proponent, in consultation with service providers, must ensure that disruptions to services resulting from the activity are avoided where possible, and where unavoidable customers are advised in accordance with a process to be documented in the Communication Strategy required under Condition B1.
+Section 8.1, Table 8 E98 The Proponent must offer preconstruction surveys and must undertake and prepare Preconstruction Condition Survey Reports where the offer is accepted, on the current condition of surface and sub-surface structures identified as at risk from settlement or vibration by the geotechnical model described in Condition E93 or as directed by the IPIAP established under Condition E102.
 The Preconstruction Condition Survey Reports must be prepared by a suitably qualified and experienced person(s) and must be provided to the owners of the surface and sub-surface structures for review prior to the commencement of potentially impacting works.
-Section 9.1 Section 9.1 outlines the requirements of providing owners with preconstruction surveys and that Preconstruction Condition Survey Reports are prepared in line with the Condition.
+Section 9.1 Section 10.1 Section 10.1 outlines the requirements of providing owners with pre-construction surveys and that Preconstruction Condition Survey Reports are prepared in line with the Condition.

-The table below outlines the Project Plan requirements from the Scope of Works and Technical Criteria, specifically section 9 of Appendix C.1 (Project Plan Requirements) and Appendix.
-Attachment C (D&C Deed) - Exhibit I (SWTC) - Appendix D.2 (Communications, Stakeholder and Community Engagement Requirements and how CGU has responded to them within this CS
+The table below outlines the Project Plan requirements from the Scope of Works and Technical Criteria, specifically section 9 of Appendix C.1 (Project Plan Requirements) and Attachment C (D&C Deed) - Exhibit I (SWTC) - Appendix D.2 (Communications, Stakeholder and Community Engagement Requirements) and how CGU has responded to them within this CS.